 Then I stopped listening to anything people said that sounded like this, because it’s never helpful.

-I spent 2019 and am spending this year outfitting my independent music career.
+2019 and 2020 have been the years to start outfitting my independent music career.
 That means I now have my own record label, publishing company, solo-operable admin systems, and suppliers who can help me produce basically any project of any size.

 You know what I haven’t done?

 - practice my instrument or study with a teacher

 - teach music lessons (outside of a tiny crew of New West people, love you folks!) or become certified as an educator

 Empirically, I’ve failed all three, even after 10,000 hours of progress accrued over the years.
 Please don’t misunderstand: I’m not bragging and also not writing off future studies or instrumental practice.
 The failure has happened in the recent past and in the present.

 I think any identity of ‘professional musician’ that doesn’t require those three bullet points is wrong.
 So, this is the sense in which I failed to become a professional musician: I don’t have it as a career identity.